Austinkuria/attendance-system/documentation.md

 3. Session - Attendance Relationship
    - One-to-Many: A session has multiple attendance records
    - Each attendance record belongs to one session
-   - Enforces device fingerprinting and QR validation
+   - Enforces device fingerprinting and Quick Response (QR) validation

 4. Course - Unit Hierarchy
    - One-to-Many: A course contains multiple units